Comparable

 Example

-So, for example, suppose we need to compare albums by their price
+So, for example, suppose we need to compare albums by their price, and not by their "natural" ordering based on title.

 public int compare(T o1, T o2)